remnrem/luna-doc/docs/merge/merge.md

 ## Data-dictionary format

-As well as residing in the folder specified by the `-d` option, data dictionaries should adhere to the following naming convention:
+As well as residing in the folder specified on the command line, data dictionaries should adhere to the following naming convention:

 ```
-{domain}-{group}.txt
+{domain}_{group}.txt
 ```

 e.g.
 ```
-dict/eeg-spectral.txt
+dict/eeg_spectral.txt
-dict/macro-stages.txt
+dict/macro_stages.txt
 ```

 Possible _domains_ (e.g. broad areas) are:

-- macro
+- `macro`
-- eeg
+- `eeg`
-- ecg
+- `ecg`
-- resp
+- `resp`
-- actigraphy
+- `actigraphy`

-Domain and group names _cannot_ contain hyphen characters, as these are used to delimit domain, group and file tag/factor-list.
-They can contain periods and underscores.
+Domain and group names _cannot_ contain underscore characters, as these are used to delimit domain, group and file tag/factor-lists.
+They can contain periods and hyphens.

-To only extract/compile variables from specific domains, add those domain or domain-group identifiers to the command line, after the other options.
-For example:
+To only extract/compile variables from specific domains, add those domain or domain_group identifiers to the command line, after the other options.
+For example, if the folders `dict/` and `study1` exist:

 _All domains/groups:_

 ```
-merge -d dict -s study1 -o study1.txt
+dmerge dict study1 study1.txt
 ```

 _Only `eeg` domain variables_:

 ```
-merge -d dict -s study1 -o study1.txt eeg
+dmerge dict study1 study1.txt eeg
 ```

-_Only `eeg-spectral` and `eeg-spindles` groups, and all `macro` domain variables_:
+_Only `eeg_spectral` and `eeg_spindles` groups, and all `macro` domain variables_:

 ```
- merge -d dict -s study1 -o study1.txt eeg-spectral eeg-spindles macro
+dmerge dict study1 study1.txt eeg_spectral eeg_spindles macro
 ```

 Within a dictionary file, we expect 3 tab-delimited columns: